HiPERCAM/hipercam/docs/telescope.rst

   yhi - upper Y value [310.0]: max

-Each line consists of an input parameter name (e.g. 'bias', 'xlo'), followed by a dash, a prompt, a default in square brackets then a colon.
-In some lines the default has been accepted ('plo'), whereas in others, something new has been entered, e.g. 'ccd' where the default value '3' has been replaced with '2 3 4 5'.
+Each line consists of an input parameter name (e.g. 'bias', 'xlo'), followed by a dash, a prompt, a default value in square brackets then a colon.
+In some lines the default has been accepted (e.g. 'plo') by hitting the <enter> key, whereas in others, something new has been entered, e.g. 'ccd' where the default value '3' has been replaced with '2 3 4 5'.

 If we wanted to change one parameter, say 'first', the first frame to plot, we can type::